openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 }
 ```

 When we set up our level controller, we'll give it a starting time.
-It’ll use this time as a baseline for the first enemy spawn.
+It'll use this time as a baseline for the first enemy spawn.
 The `should_spawn` code should look familiar from the enemy bullet section.

 We'll wait to set up our level controller until the game actually starts--namely, when the game state changes from ` “start” ` to ` “game” `.